rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 $ curl -O https://glotzerlab.engin.umich.edu/Downloads/hoomd/hoomd-v2.9.7.tar.gz
 ```

+Once the file has downloaded you can close this Terminal window.

 Go to the home directory in Finder.<br>
 If you have not already added your home directory to the Finder sidebar it may be difficult to access.
 To fix this, open a new Finder window and select "Downloads" from the Favorites sidebar.
-Then, at the top of the Finder window, right click on the current folder name (Downloads) and select Users from the drop-down menuto move to the Users folder.
-You should see a folder named your computer login username.
+Then, at the top of the Finder window, right click on the current folder name (Downloads) and select Users from the drop-down menu to move to the Users folder.
+You should see a folder with the same name as your computer login username.
+This is your home directory.
 Drag and drop that folder into the Favorites sidebar to create a shortcut to your home directory.

-From your home directory, go to "repositories" and then "HOOMDblue"
+Open that folder, then open "repositories" and "HOOMDblue"

-Double click on the tar file to unzip it
+You should now see the tar file.
+Double click on the tar file to unzip it.

-Leave the new, unzipped folder and drag and drop the tar file to the Trash
+Leave the new, unzipped "hoomd-v2.9.7" folder there and drag and drop the tar file to the Trash.

-Go back to the Terminal window where you are using VirtEnv.
+You can now close Finder and go back to the Terminal window where you are using VirtEnv.
 <br>
 <br>
 ## Installing HOOMD-blue